-Professional Speaking, Presentations and Workshops to Organize Your Life
+Professional Speaking, Presentations and Workshops to Declutter Your Life

 Need a guest professional speaker?
 Julie can tailor her presentation to fit your needs.

 It’s hard to believe that Julie Coraccio used to be deathly afraid of speaking in public.
 Now, she loves professional speaking.
 Julie gets excited when participants have that ah-a moment or make that connection how being disorganized and clutter has cost them something.

 If you’re looking for a fun and engaging speaker who will provide value and steps to move forward for your participants, Julie Coraccio would love to speak at your event.
 She can think outside the box or fit squarely in one—whatever best suits your audience.

 Julie has spoken to a wide variety of audiences on organizing and decluttering as well as conducting how to organize your life, home organization, decluttering your life and simplify your life classes and workshops.
 Julie will customize a presentation to fit your needs.

 Julie Coraccio interviews regularly on radio and podcasts.
 Julie also hosts her own weekly podcast, the popular Clear Your Clutter Inside & Out.
-Julie is a certified life coach and author and have won two awards.
+Julie is a certified life coach, author and has won two awards.